Chapter 23 The Meeting

 “Who are you young man?”
 Phelps asked him.
 I shook my head slightly to Dante.
 Who nodded back.
 But Dante is Dante.

-“I’m the friend of Marshal Hickok’s, Dante Green,” he told Phelps.
+“I’m a friend of Marshal Hickok’s, Dante Green,” he told Phelps.
 Who smiled with glee.
 “Now who did you get your information from, Sir?”

 “The Bishop David Lovejoy.
 Pastor of the Church of God’s Light,” he said proudly.
-“As Mrs. McCall was a new member of the church.”
+“As Mrs. McCall was a new member of the church.
+He is aware of certain facts.”
 Of course she was I thought to myself.

 “I have a question for you Congressman,” Ned said.
 Diverting the Congressman’s attention from Dante.
 And Dan was sure to get the Congressman’s attention on the Camera he was holding.